supabase/wrappers/docs/catalog/stripe.md

 # Stripe

-[Stripe](https://stripe.com) is an API driven online payment processing utility. `supabase/wrappers` exposes below endpoints.
+[Stripe](https://stripe.com) is an API driven online payment processing utility.

+The Stripe Wrapper allows you to read data from Stripe within your Postgres database.

 !!! warning